anuragtb/pdfcpu/getting_started.md

 ### vv

-*Very verbose*.
+*Very verbose*.<br>
 Enables verbose logging on the standard output.

 ### pages

-A comma separated list of expressions that defines selected pages of a PDF input file.
+A comma separated list of expressions defining the selected pages of a PDF input file.

 ### mode

-Used by various commands.
+Used by various commands.<br>
 Please refer to [validate](core/validate.md) and [extract](extract/extract.md) for more information.

 ### opw